 Gencer had mentioned Caccamo only a few times as “The Milan Prosecutor” but she’d never talked about their friendship or shared information about him.
 As I later found out from Gencer’s friends, Caccamo had a major importance on Leyla Gencer’s career.

-Caccamo recorded all of Gencer’s performances.
-By the way, Renato Caccamo didn’t record only Gencer’s concerts; his hobby was to record almost all the concerts that he attended, make collections and then give those recordings to his friends as gifts.
+Caccamo recorded all Gencer’s performances.
+By the way, Renato Caccamo didn’t record only Gencer’s concerts; his hobby was to record almost all the concerts that he attended, make collections, and then give those recordings to his friends as gifts.
 Thereby, most of Leyla Gencer’s concerts that weren’t broadcasted in radio or television were somehow passed on and consequently, those recordings were released by the labels, later giving Leyla Gencer the nickname: “The Queen of the Pirates”.

-Recently, I saw this recording in Youtube whilst doing a research on Gencer, which I’m also sharing in the below.
+Recently, I saw this recording in Youtube whilst doing research on Gencer, which I’m also sharing in the below.

 It’s an extremely interesting recording and it also contains information about Leyla Gencer.
 Especially, it’s thrilling to know that Domingo, Gencer, Caccamo, Pollini and Dino Ciani interpreted the whole La Traviata all together after a concert, until morning.
 There’s also a short audio recording available.
-Of course, I suggest you to listen to it considering that it was recorded after midnight.
+Of course, I suggest you listen to it considering that it was recorded after midnight.

 JEFFREY SWAN REMEMBERS RENATO CACCAMO